Asbestos-Related Diseases

 Asbestos-based products were used from the 1930s to the early 1980s because manufacturers hid the risks and emphasized the benefits of using them.
 Asbestos was fireproof, highly durable, and a great insulator.

 The passage of the Toxic Substances Control Act of 1976 and other acts in the 1980s put limits on asbestos and other carcinogens.
-As a result, most industries stopped using asbestos.
+But, there was no way to lower the risk among those already exposed, and many are just getting sick now.

 No, asbestos diseases are generally not curable.
 Once you inhale asbestos fibers, they will remain in your lungs forever, leading to irreversible scarring and inflammation.

 However, it’s often possible to get treatments that can help you live for a long time with asbestos-related diseases and ease your symptoms.
-Some patients have even lived for 20 years or more with severe asbestos-caused illnesses like mesothelioma.
+There are long-term mesothelioma and lung cancer survivors, some who’ve lived for 20 years or more after a diagnosis.

 There is no safe level of exposure to any type of asbestos.
 This means you could develop an asbestos-related disease even if you were exposed just once to any type of asbestos fibers.